rdkcentral/firebolt/apis/next/core/Discovery/index.md

 ### signIn

-Inform the platform that your user is signed in, for increased visiblity in search & discovery.
+Inform the platform that your user is signed in, for increased visibility in search & discovery.
 Sign-in state is used separately from what content can be access through entitlements and availabilities.
 Sign-in state may be used when deciding whether to choose this app to handle a user intent.
 For instance, if the user tries to launch something generic like playing music from an artist, only a signed-in app will be chosen.
 If the user wants to tune to a channel, only a signed-in app will be chosen to handle that intent.
 While signIn can optionally include entitlements as those typically change at signIn time, it is recommended to make a separate call to Discovery.contentAccess for entitlements. signIn is not only for when a user explicitly enters login credentials.
 If an app does not require any credentials from the user to consume content, such as in a free app, then the app should call signIn immediately on launch.

 ```typescript
 function signIn(entitlements?: Entitlement[]): Promise<boolean>